keithbsmiley-other/emilysite/_posts/2021-4-14-spine-mobility-and-the-autonomic-nervous-system.md

 I’ve been talking about the SNS a lot, but the PNS is not to be forgotten here.

-Hallman and Lyskov wrote, “Studies have shown that parasympathetic withdrawal can facilitate sympathetic dominance of an ANS (autonomic nervous system) response and thus contribute to inadequate stress responses and cardiovascular adjustments during recovery following exercise of during sleep.”[^27]
+Hallman and Lyskov wrote, “Studies have shown that parasympathetic withdrawal can facilitate sympathetic dominance of an ANS (autonomic nervous system) response and thus contribute to inadequate stress responses and cardiovascular adjustments during recovery following exercise, or during sleep.”[^27]

 They continued, “It is known that conditions of psychological stress or pain can result in reduced parasympathetic (vagal) activity, a state that is associated with increased morbidity and all-cause mortality.
 For instance, reduced heart rate variability (HRV) reflected diminished parasympathetic (vagal) activity in workers who reported high levels of perceived stress and in people afflicted with chronic muscle pain.”[^28]

-Okay, so the more can slow our heart rates the more our parasympathetic nervous system can be triggered.
+Okay, so the more we can slow our heart rates the more our parasympathetic nervous system can be triggered.
 Makes sense.
-So, even though heart rate is regulated by both the SNS, and the PNS, the calmer we can make ourselves, the better our PNS will function. [^29]
+So, even though heart rate is regulated by both the SNS and the PNS, the calmer we can make ourselves the better our PNS will function. [^29]

-Therefore, it can be concluded that the great our heart rate variability, the better our parasympathetic tone.[^30]
+Therefore, it can be concluded that the greater our heart rate variability, the better our parasympathetic tone.[^30]

-Hence the deep diaphragmatic breathing techniquesI discussed to trigger the PNS.
+Hence the deep diaphragmatic breathing techniques I discussed to trigger the PNS.

 But, can we trigger this through spinal mobility as well?